Updated: May 18, 2017 at 4:22 pm PDT

 The Club Reaches a Milestone: 20 years and counting...

-Jeff was playing a casual round at The Golf Club at Fossil Creek with Jim Trochy, Eddie Rodriquez and Colin Benifal.
+the same round.
+Jeff was playing a casual round at The Golf Club at Fossil Creek with Jim Trochy, Eddie Rodriquez

 Kris Lerten from Hermiston, Oregon, was the first amateur to score a double eagle during tournament play.
 Kris and his

-in Umatilla, Oregon.
+Coursein Umatilla, Oregon.
 His rare achievement took place on the par 5, 512 yards, 15th hole.
-He used a Nike RZN golf ball,
+He used a Nike RZN

-Taylormade SLDR Driver and Taylormade r11 5-wood.
-From 218 yards out he had to clear a pine tree fron the rough.
-The
+golf ball, Taylormade SLDR Driver and Taylormade r11 5-wood.
+From 218 yards out he had to clear a pine tree from

 The 2017 DEC Golfing Events Schedule is currently being set up...
 Stay tuned!